oddforms-design/Dongled/README.md

 #### To get the latest version of Dongled, please visit the [Dongled AppStore page](https://apps.apple.com/us/app/dongled/id6465788521).

-Dongled requires iPadOS17 or greater and an iPad with a USB-C port.
-Building the project requires xcode 15.3.
+Dongled requires iPadOS 17 or greater and an iPad with a USB-C port.
+The macOS version requires an M-series system and macOS 14 Sonoma or newer.
+Building the project requires Xcode 15.3.

 #### Trademark notice